Japan to rebut UNESCO request over Korean labor at World Heritage sites

 The body recognized that the center contains a variety of research material relating to the lives of workers, including oral testimonies, but said “there is no display that could be characterized as adequately serving the purpose of remembering the victims.”

-South Korea had initially opposed adding the Hashima Coal Mine, also known as "Battleship Island," and other locations to the World Cultural Heritage list under "Sites of Japan's Meiji Industrial Revolution," saying Koreans were forced to work at some of the sites.
+South Korea had initially opposed adding the Hashima Coal Mine, also known as “Battleship Island,” and other locations to the World Cultural Heritage list under “Sites of Japan’s Meiji Industrial Revolution,” saying Koreans were forced to work at some sites.

-But it dropped its opposition on condition that Japan publicly acknowledge that Koreans were coerced to work at such sites.
+But it dropped its opposition on condition that Japan publicly acknowledges that Koreans were coerced to work at such sites.

 However, Tokyo and Seoul have been at odds over the definition of forced labor.